 Postpartum Depression Support

-  Family members and friends must also learn how to cope with the postpartum depression of their loved one.
-It’s common for loved ones to feel helpless and saddened by seeing someone they love suffer from postpartum depression.
-Often times, it leads to their own development of depression, anxiety or just general sadness.
+Family members and friends must learn how to cope with the postpartum depression of their loved one.
+It is common for loved ones to feel helpless watching someone they love suffer from postpartum depression.
+Oftentimes, it leads to their own depression, anxiety or sadness.

 - Remain supportive and optimistic about recovery

 - Communicate openly about progress and struggles